Selection Improvements on the Parallel Iterative Algorithm for Stable Matching: Selection Methods

-\begin{definition} [Dynamic Selection] Let $S$ be a preference structure with unstable matching $\mu_k$.
-Assume normal NM1 selection, and let $N_i$ be the set of NM1 pairs in row $i$ the algorithm chooses over matchings $\mu_1, \mu_2, ..., \mu_{k - 1}$.
-Suppose $p_{i, j}$ is a blocking pair of $\mu_k$.
-Then $p_{i, j}$ is an NM1-generating pair if and only if $L(p_{i,j}) < \min\{L(p), p \in N_i\}$. \end{definition} Each $PE$ in row $i$ maintains a pointer to $PE_{i, l}$ corresponding to $L(p_{i, l}) = \min\{L(p), p \in N_i\}$.
+Each $PE$ in row $i$ maintains a pointer to $PE_{i, l}$ corresponding to $L(p_{i, l}) = \min\{L(p), p \in N_i\}$.
 For convenience we term this the \textit{minimum pointer} and $PE_{i, l}$ the \textit{left-minimum processor}. $PE_{i, l}$ points to itself.
 To avoid instances in which the algorithm consecutively selects that pair with the minimum left value, and to facilitate discovery of a greater number of NM1 pairs, we impose a wait time $\mathcal{W} \in \mathbb{Z}^+$.
 Hence, $PE_{i, l}$ also logs the last iteration at which it was compared $c$, and may enter the comparison process again when $k - c > \mathcal{W}$ where $k$ is the current iteration.
-If this is the case, we say the \textit{wait condition} is satisfied. \\ \\ It is straightforward to see that the additional variables may be stored with $O(1)$ space complexity.
+If this is the case, we say the \textit{wait condition} is satisfied. \\ \\ Intuitively, the wait condition ensures that we only use dynamic selection when we have enough previously selected pairs to make the step effective, and when the standard iterations are taking too long to converge, suggesting the algorithm is likely in a cycle. \\ \\ It is straightforward to see that the additional variables may be stored with $O(1)$ space complexity.
 We show that per iteration time complexity remains $O(log(n))$:

 \begin{proof}

 Assume at iteration $k$ we have unstable pair $p_{i, j}$ in row $i$.
 Dynamic Selection may be achieved with the following steps:

 \begin{enumerate} \item If $N_i = \emptyset$ and $p_{i, j}$ is selected as an NM1 pair, proceed to 4.
 Otherwise, continue. \item If the wait condition is satisfied, left-minimum processor $PE_{i, l}$ enters the comparison procedure outlined in section 5.2.
 Otherwise, NM1 selection proceeds as normal.
 Row-wise find-minimum operations may still be achieved in $O(log(n))$ time. \item If $p_{i, j}$ is selected as an NM1 pair, $PE_{i, j}$ compares its left value to $PE_{i, l}$.
 This is achieved in $O(1)$ time.
 If $L(p_{i, j}) \ge L(p_{i, l})$, no change occurs.
 Otherwise, $L(p_{i, j}) < L(p_{i, l})$ and proceed to 4. \item $PE_{i, j}$ sets its minimum pointer to itself, and broadcasts its position along row $i$.
 Each processor then proceeds to set its minimum pointer to $PE_{i, j}$.
 This is achieved in $O(log(n))$ time.